 It's important to get your entire team using the same tracker so that they can collaborate across disciplines.
 That's why simplicity is critical.
 The more complex the task tracker, the less likely your team will adopt it.

-It's not helpful if your design and marketing teams are using different apps to track their work.
+It's not helpful if your design and marketing teams are using different apps to track tasks.
 If your marketing team is tracking prospects on one app and design work in another, you may be missing out on opportunities to collaborate.
 The ideal task tracker will allow for collaboration across siloed teams so that they can share tasks with each other and manage shared projects together.

 Another way a task tracker makes life easier is by acting as a central archive of work.